PatrickKyei/exception/_posts/2022-11-01-what-did-you-learn-too-late-in-life.md

 ## 11. You will mostly find interests, not friends.

 And people, waiting to stab a knife in your back.
 Only your family supports you unconditionally (except for when they don’t.)
-Most everyone will back off when you ask for help, unless they are favored in some way.
+Mostly everyone will back off when you ask for help, unless they are favored in some way.